torvalds/linux/Documentation/arch/x86/exception-tables.rst

 amount of time.

-To overcome this situation, Linus decided to let the virtual memory hardware present in every Linux-capable CPU handle this test.
+To overcome this situation, Linus decided to let the virtual memory hardware present in every GNU/Linux-capable CPU handle this test.

 How does this work?